AdarshJS/Lane-Detection-Perception-Module/readme.md

 select Run As -> Local C/C++ Application

 2. Choose the binaries to run (vision-app for application, cpp-test for unit testing)

+## Google Mock Testing

+From a smplified view, Google Mock is a way of testing high level classes without having all the lower level classes functioning.
+Four of the UserInterface class' methods have been mocked and used for testing the FrameParser class in this implementation.
+The mocked methods in the UserInterface class have to be declared as virtual methods, and a derived class of UserInterface will contain the implementation of those virtual functions.
+The derived class in this case is called UserInterfaceDerived, which ensures that the app implementation is not broken by making UserInterface methods virtual.
+Another derived class is present inside FrameParserTest.cpp which "emulates" the virtual classes.

+## Update CMakelists
+While using Google Mock for your own projects, note these changes in CMakelists:

+In the main CMakelists.txt, change add_subdirectory(vendor/googletest/googltest) to add_subdirectory(vendor/googletest).
+This would add GMock libs to the project.

+In the test/CMakelists, add gmock in the target link libraries.

+## Learn More
+To learn more about Google Mock refer [here](https://github.com/abseil/googletest/blob/master/googlemock/docs/ForDummies.md)

+The google mock cheatsheet can be found [here](https://github.com/abseil/googletest/blob/master/googlemock/docs/CheatSheet.md) and the cookbook can be found [here](https://github.com/abseil/googletest/blob/master/googlemock/docs/CookBook.md)

+The lane detection code and the tests can be run as described before.